The Woman in the Suitcase: Plot

-Mary's (Bennett) father James Moreland (Conklin) returns from a business trip to Philadelphia and while searching his suitcase for a promised present, she finds the autographed picture of Dolly Wright (Matthews).
-Mary does not inform her mother (McDowell) of this fact, but instead decides to save her father from this wicked woman.
+Mary's father James Moreland returns from a business trip to Philadelphia and while searching his suitcase for a promised present, she finds the autographed picture of Dolly Wright.
+Mary does not inform her mother of this fact, but instead decides to save her father from this wicked woman.
 She advertises for an escort to take about town in a search of the Wright woman.
-Billy Friske (Lee), the son of the owner of the newspaper, answers the advertisement and they soon discover Moreland at a dance.
+Billy Friske, the son of the owner of the newspaper, answers the advertisement and they soon discover Moreland at a dance.
 Mary makes the acquaintance of the young woman and is soon invited to her apartment.
 There she meets her father, who sees the error of his ways and returns home with Mary.
 Mary is made happy by the faithful Billy and accepts him as her life partner.